-The current Investment Policy originated in 2017 at the launch of the Company and contains detailed and, at times, highly restrictive requirements.
+The current Investment Policy originated in 2017 at the launch of the Company and contains detailed and, at time, highly restrictive requirements.
 In light of this, and following significant changes to property markets, the Board believes that changing the Investment Policy will better place the Company to deliver added value to shareholders.

-Further explanation of the proposed changes is included in the Chairman's Statement on pages 6 to 7.
+Further explanation of the proposed changes is included in the Chairman's Statement below.